Swap low-liquidity tokens in Phantom

 Reduce your trade size

 Smaller trades are more likely to succeed.
 Large swaps can exceed available liquidity or trigger extreme price impact.
+Try swapping a fraction of your holdings instead of the full amount.

 Try another platform